chancancode/branch-rename/README.md

-The workflow adds a comment to the commit or pull request, notifying the contributor that the "master" branch has been deprecated, along with the steps they need to take to migrate their local repository and changes they need to make to the pull request.
+The workflow adds a comment to the commit or pull request, notifying the contributor that the "master" branch has been deprecated, along with the steps they need to take to migrate their local repository and changes they need to make it to the pull request.

 It is recommended that you customize the messages with additional information relevant for your organization.
 For example, you may want to include a link to